Tropical storm dumps rain on northern Japan, spares Olympics - WHIZ News

-RIFU, Japan (AP) — A tropical storm brought strong winds and heavy rain to Japan’s northern coast Wednesday after moving away from the Tokyo region and relieving the Olympic host city of a feared disruption to the games.
+RIFU, Japan (AP) — A tropical storm dumped rain in parts of northern Japan on Wednesday after moving away from the Tokyo region and relieving the Olympic host city of a feared disruption to the games.

+In Sendai, some trains were delayed and pedestrians braced themselves against the wind on the city streets.

+Tropical Storm Nepartak has caused no damage so far, but the Japan Meteorological Agency urged residents to take caution against mudslides.

-Nepartak, the season’s eighth typhoon for Japan, was near the city of Ishinomaki in Miyagi prefecture on Wednesday morning, the agency said.
+The season’s eighth typhoon for Japan was near the city of Ishinomaki in Miyagi prefecture on Wednesday morning, the agency said.
 Ishinomaki is about 400 kilometers (250 miles) northeast of Tokyo.

 Nepartak was the first landfall in Miyagi prefecture since 1951 when the weather agency started compiling typhoon statistics.
 Miyagi was part of the northeastern region deeply devastated by the March 2011 earthquake and tsunami.